Are you looking to lead yourself through a mindfulness guided meditation?

 Or maybe you are in a leadership position – like a yoga instructor or meditation teacher – and need to guide a group of people?

 This post is written with the assumption you have a working understanding of mindfulness.
-Mindfulness is essentially a practice of bringing your mind back to the present moment in a nonjudgmental way.
+Mindfulness is essentially a practice of bringing your mind back to the present moment in a nonjudgmental way, which is one of the best strategies to manage food cravings.
 Mindfulness has many benefits ranging from stress relief to helping people stop binge eating.

 If you are familiar with mindfulness, here are the topics we’ll cover today: